kennethleungty/Generative-AI-Pharmacist/README.md

     3. There is a credit limit for the free account, so make sure you use them wisely for the audio you want to generate.

     4. Download and save the .mp3 (titled 'synthesized_audio.mp3') file on your local machine.

+> Bonus Tip: ElevenLabs also comes with the voice cloning capabilities (under the Voice Lab feature): https://beta.elevenlabs.io/voice-lab.
+If you have >1 min recording of a particular voice, you can convert the script into the voice you want to clone.

 <br>